leodeslf/leaf/src/content/notes/se/oop/design_patterns.md

 ## Creational Patterns

 Creational design patterns focus on the **instantiation process**.
 They help make a system independent of how its objects are created, composed, and represented.
 This kind of pattern becomes important as systems evolve to depend more on composition than inheritance.
-Emphasis shifts aways from hardcoding a fixed set of behaviors toward defining *a smaller set of fundamental behaviors*.
+Emphasis shifts always from hardcoding a fixed set of behaviors toward defining *a smaller set of fundamental behaviors*.

 Two aspects these patterns have: